Calvin-Kuo/calvinkuo/src/data/about.md

 # Intro

-I am a Software / System Engineering Manager at [AT&T](https://att.com) where I build tools to price fine art quickly, accurately, and at scale.
+I am a Software / System Engineering Manager at [AT&T](https://att.com).
 I am also a Master of Engineering in Engineering Management Candidate at [Cornell University](https://cornell.edu).
-I am particularly interested in projects that touch health and safety, imaging, social impact, and aerospace.
+I am particularly interested in the intersection between engineering and business management to gain a holistic view of the engineering process to define, design, and manage complex problems.
 If you think I can be helpful to you or would like to meet me, please feel free to get in touch.

 # Currently

-At Arthena, I have learned how to build teams, manage people, shape culture, develop relationships with customers, sell enterprise products, and build on-line predictive models with technologies like [Dask](https://dask.org/), [Dagster](https://dagster.io/), [TensorFlow](https://www.tensorflow.org/), and [spaCy](https://spacy.io/).
-I primarily work as a data engineer but have broad experience across Arthena’s stack.
+At AT&T, I cross-functionally leading software engineering and data analyst teams to deliver 4G / 5G device diagnostics for Samsung, Qualcomm, and other OEMs.
+I have learned how to build teams, manage people, shape culture, develop relationships with customers, and triage critical issues in the development lifecycle.
+As a Product Manager, I enjoy engaging with stakeholders to identify market opportunities and break complex problems down into actionable roadmaps.
+Serving as the critical bridge between technology and business, I have been able to touch many parts of the organization –from Engineering teams to Sales, Marketing, and Legal.
+My approach to product and project management is to experiment, build, fail fast, and think creatively and holistically to deliver game-changing technology innovations.

+My hunger for continuous learning has brought me to Cornell University, where I am currently pursuing a M.Eng. in Engineering Management.
+On the side, I also study the financial markets and trade.

 # Some history